kernelci/kernelci-api/doc/early-access.md

 so please don't rely on it for any persistent storage.

-The token from your confirmation email should also be stored in `kernelci.toml` in order to make use of it, for example:
+The token from your confirmation email should also be stored in `kernelci.toml` as `storage_cred` in order to make use of it, and it's convenient to also add a `storage_config` entry in the default section to avoid having to specify it all the time on the command line.
+For example:

 ```toml
 [DEFAULT]